 For groups, if you are paying the bill all together (zusammen) rather than individually (getrennt), then a maximum tip of around €15 for the whole table is usually the norm.
 Which goes some way towards explaining why waiting staff are happy to split bills, even if they are run off their feet….a group of 10 people each tipping a couple of Euro each is significantly more lucrative than a group bill!

-The usual way to do it is to ask for the bill, then check the amount and then work out in your head what you're going to tip them.
-When they come, tell the waiter/waitress out loud the amount in total, including the tip.
+The usual way to do it is when they come to take your bill, tell the waiter/waitress out loud the amount in total, including the tip.

 Paying with anything higher than a €50 note may irritate waiting staff, unless you’re in a group and you are paying together.